New world record

 The Five Deeps Expedition, the world’s first manned expedition to the deepest point in each of the five oceans, is the brainchild of submersible pilot and adventurer Victor Vescovo: the first person to have reached both the highest and lowest points on the planet.
 To support Victor’s bold expedition OMEGA produced a Seamaster Planet Ocean timepiece that takes dive watch technology to a new level.

 In April - May 2019, The Five Deeps Expedition team made history.
-After sonar mapping the ocean floor to find the deepest spot in the Eastern Pool of Challenger Deep in the Marianas Trench, Victor Vescovo singlehandedly piloted DSV (Deep Submergence Vehicle) Limiting Factor - the world's deepest diving operational submersible – to the deepest point on planet Earth.
+After sonar mapping the ocean floor to find the deepest spot in the Eastern Pool of Challenger Deep in the Mariana Trench, Victor Vescovo singlehandedly piloted DSV (Deep Submergence Vehicle) Limiting Factor - the world's deepest diving operational submersible – to the deepest point on planet Earth.

 New world record Deepest dive in history